Top 5 Tips to Strengthen Your WordPress Site Security

 5. Secure the ‘wp-config.php’ file

-This is one of the more important WordPress files, also containing the database access credentials, making it the favourite target of hackers.
-To improve security, you can change your security keys, disable the file editing option, and remove options for installing plugins.
+This is one of the more important WordPress files and also contains the database access credentials, making it a favourite target of hackers.
+To improve security, you can change your security keys, disable the file-editing option, and remove the option to install plugins.

 You can also hide or simply deny access to the ‘wp-config’ file.
 For the latter, you can type in this code at the beginning of the ‘.htaccess’ file: